 Fold the blind through the inside following the lines, both lines must be on top of each other.
 Pin and sew on the line.

 Repeat to make all the folds.
-To make the bottom fold, you just need to fold the edge.
+To make the bottom fold, wher you will slide the last dowel, you just need to fold the edge.
 When all the fold are made, iron your blind.

 Hand stitch a ring on each fold, at more or less 1 inch from the edge.
 Do it on both sides.